koczkatamas/gdb-reattach-plugin/README.md

 # gdb-reattach-plugin
-GDB command for reattaching to the new instance of the process (help exploit development)
+GDB command for reattaching to the new instance of the latest running process (it can help exploit development with pwntools for example).

 ## Usage
 Load plugin (while running GDB or by adding to ~/.gdbinit):